denismakogon/denismakogon.github.io/_posts/2022-05-31-introduction-to-project-panama-part-1.markdown

 }
 ```

-As I was told by Panama developers, there are so many ways to do what you need in a right way especially in terms of memory allocation.
+As I was told by Panama developers, there are so many ways to do what you need in the right way, especially in terms of memory allocation.
-One of possible memory allocation methods in Java is **SegmentAllocator**, it is similar to **MemorySession**,
+One of the possible memory allocation methods in Java is **SegmentAllocator**, which is similar to **MemorySession**,
-but often used in a context of other C memory allocation functions different from C [malloc](https://en.cppreference.com/w/c/memory/malloc).
+but often used in the context of other C memory allocation functions different from C [malloc](https://en.cppreference.com/w/c/memory/malloc).
-For the simplicity of a hello-world application we will use **MemorySession** as a memory segment allocation tool.
+For the simplicity of a hello-world application, we will use **MemorySession** as a memory segment allocation tool.

 Finally, to call C _printf_ we need to allocate _const char *_ memory segment within a memory session using **MemorySession** and pass it to C _printf_ function:
 ```java